Create an interactive customer journey with conditions and signup

 Go to Marketing > Marketing Execution > Customer Journeys and create a new customer journey like the one you made in Create a simple customer journey with email messaging.
 As before, add the following:

-Add an Email tile right after the Segment Group, and configure it to reference the first email message you made for this exercise (with the landing page button).
+Add an Email tile right after the Audience tile and configure it to reference the first email message you made for this exercise (with the landing page button).

-Although your email message includes a link to a landing page, the journey is not aware of that link, nor even of the landing page itself.
-This journey should react to landing page submissions, so you need to reference the page and link it to the message by nesting a marketing-page tile under the email tile.
-Drag a Marketing Page tile from the Toolbox, and drop it directly onto the Marketing Email Message tile.
+Although your email message includes a link to a landing page, the journey is not aware of that link, or even of the landing page itself.
+This journey should react to landing page submissions, so you need to reference the marketing page inside the email tile properties.
+Go to the Send an email tile Properties and add the correct Page item inside the Email elements category.

-Now add a trigger tile.
-Trigger tiles add interactivity to the journey by splitting the pipeline and establishing logical criteria for deciding which path each contact will take.
-Drag a Trigger tile from the Toolbox to the space immediately to the right of the Marketing Email Message tile.
+Now add a condition ("If/then") tile.
+If/then tiles add interactivity to the journey by splitting the pipeline and establishing logical criteria for deciding which path each contact will take.
+Select an If/then tile from the in-place menu on the canvas and add it immediately to the right of the Send an email tile.

-Source: Choose the name of the Marketing Page tile you added to the Marketing Email Message tile (we suggested Free download registration page).
-Note that this references the name of the tile, not the name of the marketing page itself.
+- Source: Choose the name of the Marketing Page tile you added to the Send an email tile properties.
+This references the name of the marketing page itself.

 This expression evaluates to true as soon as a contact submits valid information by using the referenced landing page.
-Each contact will wait at this trigger tile either until its logic evaluates to true or until the timeout period has elapsed, whichever comes first.
-As soon as a contact fulfills the requirements, it's sent down the true (top) path; if the timeout expires first, the contact is sent down the false (bottom) path instead.
+Each contact will wait at this condition tile either until its logic evaluates to true or until the Wait up to period has elapsed, whichever comes first.
+As soon as a contact fulfills the requirements, it's sent down the true (top) path; if the Wait up to expires first, the contact is sent down the false (bottom) path instead.

-Many types of trigger rules are possible, depending on which types of tiles are available along the pipeline leading to the trigger.
-For example, you might define a trigger when a contact just opens the landing page, or define a trigger on the email message itself when a contact selects a link or opens the message.
+Many types of conditions are possible, depending on which types of tiles are available along the pipeline leading to the if/then tile.
+For example, you might define an if/then condition when a contact just opens the landing page, or define an if/then condition on the email message itself when a contact selects a link or opens the message.
 You can also establish complex logic by adding several rules and combining them using AND or OR operators.

-Add two more Marketing Email Message tiles after the trigger, one on the top path and one on the bottom path.
+Add two more Send an email tiles after the if/then tile, one on the top path and one on the bottom path.

-Top tile: This message is sent to contacts who submit the form (when the trigger evaluates to true).
+Top tile: This message is sent to contacts who submit the form (when the if/then condition evaluates to true).
 Configure it to send the download link message that you created earlier in this procedure.

 Bottom tile: This message is sent to contacts who haven't submitted the form within three days of receiving the initial offer.
 Configure it to send the follow-up reminder message that you created earlier in this procedure.

 For the purposes of this exercise, you can stop here.
-But in a real campaign, you would probably repeat most of this pipeline along the bottom path, so that you have a follow-up reminder and then a trigger that waits for page submissions.
+But in a real campaign, you would probably repeat most of this pipeline along the bottom path, so that you have a follow-up reminder and then an if/then tile that waits for page submissions.
 You can reuse the same landing page and download-link message.

 Save your customer journey.
 Then, as you've done before, go to the General tab to give the journey a name and schedule.
 Finally, Check for Errors and Go Live.
 More information: Create a simple customer journey with email messaging